- Resources for Accessibility in Online Classes

 If you intend to show videos during class, including online, check to make sure the video has closed captions.
 If they are not and captioning is needed, there is a captioning department on campus that transcribes materials such as videos and podcasts.
 To get this material captioned you will need to fill out a request form (found on their website: https://captioning.lib.utexas.edu/ ).
 You should let them know that this is for a Deaf or Hard-of-Hearing individual and an ADA request.
 They prioritize these requests and there will be no cost to your department.
 Please keep in mind that their turnaround is between 2-5 business days.

-If there is a student in your class who uses sign language interpreters to communicate, the student will use interpreter services during live lectures.
-For classes held via Zoom or any other video conferencing platform, the student will pass along the conference link to their interpreters, and the interpreters will participate as a student would to receive audio.
-The interpreters will then interpret the lecture through the conference video screen.
+If there is a student in your class that uses live transcription services (CART) or sign language interpreters, and if you are hosting virtual live classes, the student will likely continue to use their CART/interpreting services.
+For classes held on Zoom or any other video conferencing platform, the student should pass along the conference link to their provider, and the provider will participate as a student would to receive audio.
+Captionists will provide live captions to the student privately through the chat screen or interpreters will interpret the lecture through the conference video screen.

 Breaks/seating accommodations/access to food and drink: These accommodations may not be relevant in online classes since students can manage their own learning environment.
 Be aware that students may turn off their cameras to facilitate these accommodations on their own.